teddymcw/flask_basic/readme.md

-Most basic flask starter kit possible for cloning purposes
+Most basic flask starter kit possible for purposes and beginning new projects!